clemsonacm/hackpack/README.md

 If you have any questions related to the issues in the tracker, comment on the issues and CC one of the admins.

+#### Folder Structure and File Naming conventions
+All examples assume a topic called `foo` and a sample problem `bar`:

++	All file names should be lowercase with `-` (hyphens) separating the words in a file.
+For example, `ten-commandments.tex` instead of `TenCommandments.tex`
++	All sample contest problems should be in a subdirectory called `problems` and futher in a subdirectory based on the problem name.
+For example if the topic `foo` has a problem `bar` the path to the code sample could be `foo/bar.cpp`
++	In the _rare_ circumstance that your finished product is one `tex` file and place it in general instead
++	See how the `set` material is laid out for reference.
+It is in `structures/set`

++	`foo` the name of the branch were `foo` is being worked on
++	`foo.tex` the hackpack documentation on the algorithm
++	`foo.cpp` reference code for the foo data structure in C++ if applicable
++	`bar.in`  sample input for foo.cpp if applicable
++	`bar.out` sample output for foo.cpp if applicable
++	`bar.exe` untracked compiled binary __DO NOT ADD THIS__  it to make it
+	easier to spot in the `.gitignore`
++	`bar.py`  a version of `foo.cpp` in python if applicable. _alternate
+	versions of algorithms in languages other than C++ should be written after the C++ code is written_
++	`bar.example` files such as `.vimrc` that do not have an extension normally
++	`bar-test.cpp` An automated unit test written in cpp
++	`bar-test.in`  Data for the automated unit test
++	`bar-test.out` Expected output for the automated unit test

 #### Writing Documentation
 For each item in the Hackpack, please include the following in clearly delineated subsections: